nitheeshkl/Udacity_CarND_TrafficSignClassifier/README.md

 ### Solution Approach

-We implement the famous [LeNet](http://yann.lecun.com/exdb/lenet/) CNN model for our traffic sign classifier.
+I implement the famous [LeNet](http://yann.lecun.com/exdb/lenet/) CNN model for our traffic sign classifier.
 Although LeNet was originally designed for character recognition, we can use it for traffic sign classification as well since the core principle of this technique relies on recognizing